 Nolo doesn't just publish useful products; from its beginnings in 1971, it has also advocated for a more open and democratic legal system.
-Over the last 40 years, Nolo has promoted a legal reform agenda in a number of ways, including The Nolo News, a quarterly newspaper published from 1984 to 1997, and in books such as The People's Law Review, edited by Ralph Warner, and Fed Up with the Legal System?
+Nolo has promoted a legal reform agenda in several ways, including in The Nolo News, a quarterly newspaper published from 1984 to 1997, and in books such as The People's Law Review, edited by Ralph Warner, and Fed Up with the Legal System?
 What's Wrong & How to Fix It, by Stephen Elias and Ralph Warner.
-Today, on Nolo.com, Nolo provides a huge trove of free legal information written by Nolo authors and editors, and it also gives easy access to state court websites and U.S. Supreme Court cases.
+Today, on Nolo.com, the company provides a huge trove of free legal information.
+(Learn about Nolo's editorial standards.)

 At first, the legal establishment paid scant attention to the proposals put forward by Nolo and other reformers.
 Trying to handle routine legal tasks by yourself, or even learning about the law, they sniffed, was akin to doing your own brain surgery.
 But as do-it-yourself products moved into the mainstream, more and more Americans realized that, armed with good information, well-designed forms, and helpful court clerks, they often didn't need a lawyer to accomplish routine legal tasks.

-But the do-it-yourself law movement made some lawyers nervous.
+The do-it-yourself law movement made some lawyers nervous.
 As law professor Steven Gillers told Time magazine, "When you realize how routinized legal work is, and how much information you can pack into an interactive CD-ROM, then you recognize how easy it is to substitute a computer for a lawyer.
 That's the threat."
 (Time, Aug.
 3, 1998.)
-But fortunately other lawyers rejected this “lawyers own the law" point of view and joined Nolo in advocating for a legal system accessible to all.
+Fortunately other lawyers rejected the "lawyers own the law" point of view and joined Nolo in advocating for a legal system accessible to all.

 The Old Guard didn't give up without a fight.
 In 1996, a Texas Bar Association committee, acting under the auspices of the Texas Supreme Court, actually sought to ban Nolo's and other companies' legal books and software from the state.
 Only lawyers, they said, could give out legal information.
 Fortunately, librarians, the national media, and First Amendment advocates everywhere rallied to Nolo's defense.
 After a two-year fight, the Texas legislature finally passed a law in 1998 to make it clear that selling law books and software was not "practicing law without a license."

-But at Nolo we know that America is still far from a legal system where all laws are written in plain English, all legal forms are well designed and easy to use, and basic courthouse procedures are equally accessible to both lawyers and do-it-yourselfers.
-Ensuring that all Americans can understand the laws that govern their lives and have access to courts, and when appropriate mediation and other less adversarial procedures, remains a work in progress.
+But at Nolo we know that America still isn't a place where all laws are written in plain English, all legal forms are well designed and easy to use, and basic courthouse procedures are equally accessible to both lawyers and do-it-yourselfers.
+Ensuring that all Americans can understand the laws that govern their lives and have access to courts, and, when appropriate, mediation and other less adversarial procedures, remains a work in progress.

 That's why Nolo still strives to give consumers information they can trust and put to use: the highest quality, most up-to-date legal information, access to statutes and court decisions, and detailed information about lawyers who can provide personalized expert help.
 Even after 40 years, no other organization does what we do.

 Today Nolo doesn't look much like it did when the company began back in 1971.
-Web designers having long since replaced typesetters, all of our books and software are available online, and Nolo’s website attracts more than a million visitors each month.
+Web designers having long since replaced typesetters, all of our books and software are available online, and Nolo.com attracts millions of visitors each month.
 But Nolo remains true to the original vision and passion of its founders: to publish reliable, plain-English legal information that anyone can use.